 Dedicated to protecting the health of expectant mothers, their babies and families, PerkinElmer provides a comprehensive portfolio of screening and diagnostic solutions that enable the early clinical insights that have become essential for a pro-active approach to healthcare.

 As the leader in life-saving screening tests for newborns, our instruments and technologies save approximately 70 babies every day by detecting over 50 congenital disorders early enough in a pregnancy for physicians to administer necessary treatments for better outcomes.
-Our newest screening solutions allow OBGYNs to identify - within the first trimester - their patients who are at a greater risk for pre-eclampsia.
+Our newest prenatal screening solutions allow OBGYNs to offer high-precision and cost-effective NIPT to more expectant women and to identify - within the first trimester - those who are at a greater risk for pre-eclampsia.

 Collaborating with governments and health organizations around the world, our scientists and engineers are focused on; pioneering work in prenatal risk assessment and neonatal screening; delivering next-generation instrumentation and diagnostic capabilities; and providing cord-blood stem-cell banking services.